onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/05_Creating startup script.md

 ## Create the startup script

-Edit the file `jobs/elasticsearch/templates/elasticsearch_ctl` and add the following content:
+Create the file `jobs/elasticsearch/templates/elasticsearch_ctl` and add the following content:

 ```
 #!/bin/bash